wp-plugins/nextgen-facebook/readme.txt

 	* Fixed the use of custom images from the user / profile Social Settings metabox.

 == Upgrade Notice ==

+= 8.5.2 =

+Added a check_product_object() method to the WooCommerce module to make sure the global $product variable is an object and not a slug (Pro version).

 = 8.5.1 =